 This Guy…

 Now what, might you ask, should you include in a law firm commercial to make it beneficial for your image?
 Great question.
-Here’s 3 things to consider when putting together your law firm commercial:
+Here are 3 things to consider when putting together your law firm commercial:

 Clear Message

-You’ll notice many of the commercials listed above and found elsewhere involve some guy standing in front of the camera reading some monologue they wrote about why the viewer should hire them for their case.
-This makes perfect sense since many lawyers stand in front of people and plead their case on a daily basis.
+You’ll notice many of the law firm commercials listed above and found elsewhere involve some guy standing in front of the camera reading some monologue they wrote about why the viewer should hire them for their case.
+This makes perfect sense since many lawyers stand in front of people and plead their cases on a daily basis.
 They’re probably really good at it.

 Production Value